Author: Jennie Simpson

 Sorry it’s been so long since I last posted.
 I’ve been without Internet and finally gave up and installed an app on my phone that allows me to post!!

-Notice the bears the two little boys are holding?
+Notice the bears the Alex and Nicholas are holding?
 Meet our trip mascots!!
 The big one is Rose and the little one is Stormageddon.
 The boys named them after a couple of favorite Doctor Who characters.

 Since we don’t have the trailer to pull the 4Runner yet I had to follow behind the RV on the way to Missouri.
-My youngest took a picture while we were winding our way through the hills of Oklahoma!
+Nicholas took the picture above while we were winding our way through the hills of Oklahoma!

 Now that I can post from my phone, I’ll be keeping y’all up to date more frequently!